lhmviola/n8n-nodes-puppeteer-wait/README.md

-# n8n-nodes-puppeteer
+# n8n-nodes-puppeteer-wait

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

 [n8n](https://www.n8n.io) node for requesting webpages using [Puppeteer](https://pptr.dev/), a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+This version is based on [n8n-nodes-puppeteer](https://www.npmjs.com/package/n8n-nodes-puppeteer) but with the option to have a wait time between chromium render the page and the screenshot.

 ## How to install